Disability Discrimination Overview

 greyed out photo of looking up at sky scrapers and sky

-Reasonable Accommodation for an Employee with a Disability
+What Is Reasonable Accommodation for an Employee With a Disability?

 “Reasonable accommodation” refers to a principle that states that if a person is disabled, the employer must consider whether or not a “reasonable accommodation” can be made.
 A “reasonable accommodation” is considered to have been made when the employer modifies the job duties, provides some extra help, or takes some other measure to ensure that the person can still perform the duties associated with the job.